top of page

 Charlie Woods has officially solidified his position as a rising star in the sport.

-With an impressive performance at the 2024 PNC Championship, Charlie has propelled to the top of the Golf NIL valuation rankings, surpassing two-time NBA champion and North Carolina A&T golfer J.R.
+With an impressive performance at the 2024 PNC Championship, the 15-year-old has propelled to the top of the Golf NIL valuation rankings, surpassing two-time NBA champion and North Carolina A&T golfer J.R.
 Smith.

 This past weekend, the Ritz-Carlton Golf Club Orlando played host to the event, bringing together 20 major champions and their family partners.
 Ten of those pairings included NIL-eligible high school or college athletes.
-Among them was the 15-year-old standout who played alongside his father, Tiger Woods.
+Among them was Woods, who teed it up alongside dad Tiger Woods.

-This year, the anticipation was high as it marked Tiger's first tournament following his most recent surgery, sparking curiosity about how the 15-time major champion would perform.
-At the same time, fans were eager to see Charlie's game since his last PNC appearance and recent achievements, including earning medalist honors in a USGA qualifier and winning the South Florida PGA Junior Cup.
+Anticipation was high this year as it marked the 15-time major champion’s first tournament since his most recent surgery, fueling plenty of curiosity about how he’d look back in competition.
+At the same time, fans were eager to gauge Charlie's growth since his last PNC appearance, fresh off earning medalist honors in a USGA qualifier and capturing the South Florida PGA Junior Cup.

-Everyone got their answer during Saturday's opening round when Team Woods showcased an impressive performance in the scramble format, combining for a total of 13 birdies, including a streak of five consecutive birdies on the back nine.
+Everyone got their answer during Saturday's opening round when the twosome showcased an impressive performance in the scramble format, combining for a total of 13 birdies, including a streak of five consecutive birdies on the back nine.
 The pair ultimately closed with a 13-under 59 and a first-ever share of the tournament lead.

 Sunday only added fuel to that fire.

-Between Charlie's first-ever hole-in-one, carding a 15-under 57 to tie the 36-hole low-scoring record, and the sudden-death playoff to finish runner-up to Bernhard and Jason Langer, Team Woods proved to be the talented duo we didn't know we needed, with Charlie cementing his status as a player to keep a close eye on.
+Between his first-ever hole-in-one, carding a 15-under 57 to tie the 36-hole low-scoring record, and the sudden-death playoff to finish runner-up to Bernhard and Jason Langer, Team Woods proved to be the talented duo we didn't know we needed, with the younger Woods cementing his status as a player to keep a close eye on.

-Charlie is among the few amateur golfers who can command consistent and ongoing press.
-In this case, the Benjamin sophomore's media exposure surrounding the PNC quadrupled compared to his usual numbers.
+The Benjamin sophomore is among the few amateur golfers who can command consistent and ongoing press.
+In this case, media exposure surrounding the PNC quadrupled compared to his usual numbers.

 Curiosity in both Tiger and Charlie's performance played a role.
-However, Charlie's viral moment of making his first ever hole-in-one stole the show.
+However, it was Charlie’s viral first-ever hole-in-one that stole the show.

-Furthermore, Charlie's increased exposure did more than boost his personal brand.
-It simultaneously raised the profiles of Sun Day Red and Jupiter Links, the brands he represented, strengthening his position to attract future lucrative deals.
+The exposure did more than build his brand.
+It elevated Sun Day Red and Jupiter Links, the labels he wore throughout the tournament, positioning him to leverage even more lucrative NIL deals ahead.

 Who wore it better?